About

 Artist Statement:

 My work provides visibility for experiences of motherhood that are less than glamorous, shows the absurdity and value in the domestic mundane within actions of care and service, and offers a space for collective thinking.
-I investigate intersectionality as I experience it while tending to my tri-cultural/dual-language/blended-parent household, negotiating the world of academia and everything else while toggling between individual and collective making.
-I am an interdisciplinary artist with my work taking form through a variety of materials including embroidery, video, printmaking, performance, and sculpture.
+I investigate intersectionality as I experience it while tending to my bi-cultural/dual-language/single-parent household, negotiating the world of academia and everything else.
+I am an interdisciplinary artist, with my work taking form through a variety of materials, including embroidery, video, printmaking, performance, and sculpture.

-Jessica Mueller is a faculty member in the Design Department at the American Academy of Art.
-Since 2004, she has been a teaching artist with Chicago Arts Partnerships in Education (CAPE), working in Chicago Public Schools.
+Since 2004 Jessica Mueller has been a teaching artist with Chicago Arts Partnerships in Education (CAPE), working in Chicago Public Schools.
 Jessica holds an MFA from the School of the Art Institute of Chicago (SAIC) and is a member of the Chicago ACT Collective and MotherArt: Revisited.
 She exhibits locally and nationally, and her work is part of the permanent collections at the School of the Art Institute’s Flaxman Library, Joan Flasch Artists’ Book Collection, Columbia College’s Center for Book and Paper Arts, and the Library of Congress.
-Jessica is a recipient of the American Institute of Graphic Arts (AIGA) 2019 Heart of Gold Award and is a 3Arts 2021 Make A Wave grantee.
+Jessica is a recipient of the American Institute of Graphic Arts (AIGA) 2019 Heart of Gold Award and is a 3Arts 2021 Make A Wave grantee and Sante Fe, New Mexico based the dots between fellow.
+Recently, she was an artist in residence at WORKROOM and PO Box Collective in Chicago, Nido II; Living in the Play, Monte Castello di Vibio, Italy and Poor Farm Little Wolf, WI.